anelbazarbayeva95/CS639Project/README.md

 - [Spencer Maginsky](https://github.com/SpencerMaginsky1/CS639)
 - [Jash Berawala](https://github.com/JashBerawala/CS639)

+  ## About This App

+NutritionTracker helps you build sustainable, healthy habits through simple and accurate food and macro tracking.
+Log meals in seconds, monitor your calories and key nutrients, and stay aligned with your daily goals — all in one place.
+Whether you want to eat more balanced meals, improve your energy levels, or better understand what fuels your body, NutritionTracker makes mindful eating effortless.
+With smart logging tools, daily summaries, and clear progress insights, you always know how your nutrition supports your goals.
+**Your nutrition, simplified.**

 ## Idea Proposal
 We provided one concept for the app in this proposal.
 [Access the full document](https://docs.google.com/document/d/1ZKc6Qso6i7H1zEfAr3XOron34Bq-oyco2D7qs0zLsSc/edit?usp=sharing)